ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   Countless bugs have been caused by people gravitating towards build and target instead.

 target
-  The "target" platform is where a compiler's generated code will run.
+  The "target" platform of a compiler is where the code produced by the compiler will run.
   The target platform is, unlike the other two platforms, not actually fundamental to the process of building software.
   It is only relevant for [building] compilers.
   It is also not a primitive concept: the target platform is the emitted code's host platform.